Kirkcudbright Bridge – Updates

 Please check your vehicle dimensions in the vehicle’s manual, or VIN plate/manufacturers sticker, before starting your journey.

-The barriers have some flexibility to help vehicles pass through, but larger and longer vehicles should not attempt to cross.
+The chicanes have some flexibility built in to help vehicles pass through, but larger and longer non-compliant vehicles should not attempt to cross.

 In addition to the single-lane system for vehicles, space will be allocated for cyclists next to the existing footway across the bridge.
 This will create a safer crossing experience for pedestrians and cyclists while encouraging active travel.